frictionlessdata/website-old/guides/validating-data/index.md

 title: Validating Data
 ---

-Driving broad improvements in data quality is an important goal in making data transport truly *frictionless*.
-Data in the wild is often poorly structured, improperly formatted, or otherwise in need of manual "wrangling" before it can actually be used in a given tool (see [Bad Data](http://okfnlabs.org/bad-data/) for real examples of data quality issues).
-Our approach is to build [tools](/tools/) and [standards](/standards/) to make data quality more **visible** so that data managers, developers, and other end users can define what "good" data should look like and, as easily as possible, assess their data against those expectations.

 Tabular data (e.g. data stored in [CSV](/guides/csv/) and Excel worksheets) is one of the most common forms of data available on the web.
-This guide will walk through several options for validating tabular data within the Frictionless Data ecosystem.
+This guide will walk through validating tabular data using Frictionless Data tooling.

+This guide show how you can validate your tabular data and check both:

+* Structure: are there too many rows or columns in some places?
+* Schema: does the data fit its schema.
+Are the values in the date column actually dates?
+Are all the numbers greater than zero?

+We will walk through two methods of performing validation:

+* Webservice: an online service called GoodTables.
+This option requires no technical knowledge or expertise.
+* Using the Python GoodTables library.
+This allows you full control over the validation process but requires knowledge of Python.

+* ToC
+{:toc}

 ## Good Tables

-[Good Tables](http://goodtables.okfnlabs.org/) is a free hosted service for validating tabular data.
+[Good Tables](http://goodtables.okfnlabs.org/) is a free, open-source, hosted service for validating tabular data.
 Good Tables checks your data for its *structure*, and, optionally, its adherence to a specified *schema*.
 Good Tables will give quick and simple feedback on where your tabular data may not yet be quite perfect.